AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-content-snippet.md

      > If your administrator has configured customized templates, then you’re also shown those templates in the drop-down list (based on the template path configurations done by your administrator).
      >
      >You can also use Velocity tools in the templates.
 Learn more about how to [use Velocity tools](#use-velocity-tools).
+1. The **Resource** dropdown appears for some connectors like REST Client, Salsify, Akeneo, and Microsoft ADO.
+Select any resource from the dropdown and connect to it to create a content snippet or a topic using the generator for it.
+    > [!NOTE]
+    >
+    > Your administrator can configure default resources or add resources for multiple URLs while configuring the data source connectors.
 1. Click **Fetch** to fetch the data from the data source and apply the template on the data that results from the SQL query.

 1. You can view the data in the preview or the DITA source view.